Use the following onboarding tips and procedures to help welcome new employees to Washington State University:

 Engage new employees early and often.

 As soon as new employees are hired – and even before they officially start – connect them to the WSU community.
-Send them their official offer letters, make welcome phone calls, and provide them with links to key resources via the New Employee web page: New Employees
+Send them their official offer letters, make welcome phone calls, and provide them with links to key resources with the New Employee web page.

 Onboarding is a process that occurs over time (6-12 months).